Enjoy a happy community.

 I keep hearing about bazinga!
 What is it?

 bazinga! is the tool used by Tribe to manage and communicate with your council, owners and residents.
-For more about bazinga!
-Click here: [insert link].
+Want to learn more about our bazinga!
+Community Platform?
+We got you covered.

 How do Tribe communities use bazinga!
 Community Platform?